belabdesmd/CrechePro/README.md

   - every file represent a table
   - to add the database go into the mysql workbench, in the top nav go to server then data import
   - choos the folder with the files downloaded and click load folder content

-* Make sure the mysql server is running
+- Make sure the mysql server is running
+- Run the Project